 This telescope is a real scientific instrument, not a toy.
 It’s manufactured by Vixen, a Japanese optics maker that’s been in the business since 1949.
 The Space Eye 50 includes everything kids need to get started with astronomy: an erect image diagonal, two eyepieces, and a finderscope.

-Best Computerized Telescope for Kids: Meade ETX80AT-TC Astro Telescope with AutoStar
+Best Computerized Telescope for Kids: Meade ETX-80 Observer Telescope with Backpack

-Enthusiastic young stargazers can navigate the night sky with ease with the Meade ETX80AT-TC Telescope, our choice for Best Computerized Telescope for Kids.
-Young astronomers will quickly master the AutoStar hand control to slew the telescope, align the computer, and navigate to more than 1,400 celestial objects including galaxies, nebulae, planets, and more.
-The compact 80mm refractor is portable and lightweight, so kids can carry it in a backpack or take it along on a camping trip.
+Enthusiastic young stargazers can navigate the night sky with ease with the all-new Meade ETX-80 Observer, our choice for Best Computerized Telescope for Kids.
+Young astronomers will quickly master the AudioStar hand control to slew the telescope, align the computer, navigate to more than 30,000 celestial objects, and listen to audio descriptions as they observe.
+The compact 80mm refractor is portable and lightweight, so kids can carry it in the included backpack or take it along on a camping trip.

-The ETX80 stands out among telescopes in its price range thanks to a few unique features.
+The ETX-80 stands out among telescopes in its price range thanks to a few unique features.
 Although the telescope includes two eyepieces (26mm and 9.7mm), there’s also a built in Barlow lens.
 With the flip of a lever, the internal Barlow moves in front of the eyepiece, effectively doubling its magnification!
-Barlow lenses are usually sold separately for $40 or more, so we love that it’s built into the ETX80.
-Next, the ETX includes an integrated flip mirror.
+Barlow lenses are usually sold separately for $40 or more, so we love that it’s included.
+Next, the ETX boasts an integrated flip mirror.
 Users can easily toggle back and forth between an eyepiece and a camera.
-This feature means your young astronomer can grow into an astroimager with their ETX80!
-With automatic tracking, it’s a great telescope for imaging the Moon and planets.
+That means your young astronomer can explore the exciting world of astrophotography without buying lots of additional equipment.
+Just add an inexpensive solar system camera, and you have the ideal setup for capturing great shots of the Moon and planets.

 Best Eyepiece Brand: Tele Vue Optics